-Approved Vendor(s): Background checks and drug screens must be conducted by a vendor approved by the College of Health Professions, the University of Arkansas for Medical Sciences, or the University of Arkansas System.
-Background check and drug screen reports from other sources will not be accepted.

-Confidentiality and Disposition of Background Check Reports: Background check and drug screen reports are maintained securely, confidentially, and separately from other academic files in the office of the dean for a period of time established by guidelines or policy.
+- G. Approved Vendor(s): Background checks and drug screens must be conducted by a vendor approved by the College of Health Professions, the University of Arkansas for Medical Sciences, or the University of Arkansas System.
+Background check and drug screen reports from other sources will not be accepted. - H. Confidentiality and Disposition of Background Check Reports: Background check and drug screen reports are maintained securely, confidentially, and separately from other academic files in the office of the dean for a period of time established by guidelines or policy. - I. Additional Criminal Background Checks/Drug Screens: At times, a currently enrolled student may be required to obtain an additional background check and/or drug screen for a variety of reasons, e.g., clinical affiliate requirements, contradictory findings from a clinical affiliate's background check, suspicion or reports of violation of laws, etc. In those instances, currently enrolled students will be barred from participating in clinical education experiences at clinical affiliates until a background check clearance is obtained.
+Failure to obtain an additional background check may be cause for suspension or dismissal from the program.

-SUBMISSION OF TRANSCRIPTS TO THE COLLEGE
+5.6 SUBMISSION OF TRANSCRIPTS TO THE COLLEGE

-Official transcripts from all previously attended institutions are required of CHP applicants.
-A college transcript is official if mailed directly from the issuing institution or if hand-carried (or mailed with the application) to the CHP Welcome Center in a sealed institution envelope.
+Official transcripts from all previously attended institutions are required of applicants.
+A college transcript is official if mailed directly from the issuing institution or if hand-carried (or mailed) to the CHP Welcome Center in a sealed institution envelope.
 The transcript must bear the college seal, date, and appropriate signature.
-If hand-carried (or if mailed with the application), a school seal, stamp, or signature must be on the back flap of the envelope.
-Transcripts should be mailed to the CHP Welcome Center before the Application Deadline (varies by program).
+If hand-carried (or if mailed by the student), a school seal, stamp, or signature must be on the back flap of the envelope.
+Transcripts should be mailed to the CHP Welcome Center before the application deadline (varies by program).
 CHP Welcome Center, 4301 West Markham Street, #619, Little Rock, Arkansas 72205.

-HIGH SCHOOL GRADUATE/GED APPLICANTS
+5.7 HIGH SCHOOL GRADUATE/GED APPLICANTS